Foreign worker: Germany

 In Nazi Germany, from 1940 to 1942, Organization Todt began its reliance on guest workers, military internees, Zivilarbeiter (civilian workers), Ostarbeiter (Eastern workers) and Hilfswillige ("volunteer") POW workers.

 The significant migration phase of labour migrants in the 20th century began in Germany during the 1950s, as the sovereign Germany, since 1955 after repeated pressure from NATO partners, has yielded to the request for closure of the so-called 'Anwerbe' Agreement (German: Anwerbeabkommen).

 The initial plan was a rotation principle: a temporary stay (usually two to three years), followed by returning to their homeland.
-The rotation principle proved inefficient for the industry because inexperienced ones constantly replaced experienced workers.
+The rotation principle proved inefficient for industry because inexperienced ones constantly replaced experienced workers.
 The companies asked for legislation to extend the residence permits.
 Many foreign workers were followed by their families in the following period and stayed.
 Until the 1970s, more than four million migrant workers and their families thus came to Germany, mainly from the Mediterranean countries of Italy, Greece, the former Yugoslavia and Turkey.

 Since about 1990, the disintegration of the Soviet bloc and the enlargement of the European Union allowed guest workers from Eastern Europe to Western Europe.

-Some host countries set up a program to invite guest workers, as did the West Germany from 1955 to 1973, when over one million guest workers (German: Gastarbeiter) arrived, mostly from Turkey.
+Some host countries set up a program to invite guest workers, as did West Germany from 1955 to 1973, when over one million guest workers (German: Gastarbeiter) arrived, mostly from Turkey.